PerNilsson360/jstr/README.md

-# jstr
+# jstr - Json Schematron
-Schematron for Json.

-jstr is a simple Json implemention of Schematron.
-It uses XPATH 1.0 as an embedded constraint language.
+An implementation of Xpath 1.0 and a subset of Schematron for json.
+It contains a library libjstr and two binaries jxp and jstr.

+## Installation

+./configure
+./make
+./make check
+./make install

+## Xpath 1.0